Skwiix - Musical-Info-Advice-Support

 History of the Trumpet

 The trumpet has been around for a very long time.
 Early man discovered that animal horns, open at both ends and played with pursed lips, would make loud, resonant sounds that carried long distances.
-Craftsmen decorated these prized horns and eventually began recreating them in metal and ceramic to form the earliest man made trumpets.
+Artisans decorated these prized horns and eventually began recreating them in metal and ceramic to form the earliest man-made trumpets.

 1500 BC